iq0boy/gridsome-portfolio/content/techs/tech4.md

 ---
 id: tech4
 title: jQuery
+shortDescription: Fast, small, and feature-rich JavaScript library.
 url: https://jquery.com/
 logo: ../../static/uploads/logo-jquery.png
 color: "#0769ad"
 ---
-Query is a fast, small, and feature-rich JavaScript library.
+jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.

 It is free, open-source software using the permissive MIT License